Mira Stupica: Television

-After appearing in several TV movies, filmed plays and episodes of TV series, she landed a role of Kika Bibić, illiterate woman who learns to read in educational series TV Bukvar (TV Spelling-book), written by Aleksandar Popović for Radio Television Belgrade.
+After appearing in several TV movies, filmed plays and episodes of TV series, she landed the role of Kika Bibić, an illiterate woman who learns to read in the educational series TV Bukvar (TV Spelling-book), written by Aleksandar Popović for Radio Television Belgrade.
 Aired from 1968 to 1969, it brought Stupica an exceptional broad popularity and critical praise for her remarkable creation of folksy Kika.
 Many people believed that she is a real person, so much that she had a whole page in daily Politika on Saturday to answer to the letters sent to Kika.
 Her other noteworthy TV roles include those in mini-series Sedam sekretara SKOJ-a (1981), Španac (1982) and especially Priče iz fabrike (1985) and Otvorena vrata (1995).

 Personal life

 In 1943, at the age of 19, she married popular Serbian actor and famous playboy Milivoj "Mavid" Popović (1909–94), who was 14 years her senior.
 Their wedding was a popular media event in German-occupied Serbia.
 They had a daughter Jasmina-Mina, but soon divorced.
-In 1948 she married Bojan Stupica, Slovene theatrical director, who was a major force in Serbian theatre until his death on 22 May 1970.
+In 1948, she married Bojan Stupica, a Slovene theatrical director, who was a major force in Serbian theatre until his death on 22 May 1970.

-Widowed, in 1973 she married communist politician Cvijetin Mijatović, remaining with him until his death on 15 November 1993.
+Widowed, in 1973, she married communist politician Cvijetin Mijatović, remaining with him until his death on 15 November 1993.
 From 15 May 1980 to 15 May 1981, Mijatović presided over the Yugoslav Presidency, the country's collective presidency, making Stupica Yugoslavia's first lady in that period.

 Apart from her popular actor brother Bora Todorović, her nephew, Bora’s son Srđan, is a musician, a former member of Ekaterina Velika and Disciplin A Kitschme, as well as a popular actor in Serbian cinema since the mid-1980s.

 In 2015, she settled at a retirement home in the Belgrade borough of Zemun.

 On 10 March 2016 Stupica suffered a stroke, and after months without leaving the hospital, died on 19 August 2016.